 If you’re going to take a taxi in Grenada, check to make sure they are a member of the Grenada Taxi Association (GTA).
 Rather than hailing a taxi in the street, have your hotel or restaurant call a reliable company.
 And if you want to take the public bus, wait at designated bus stops only; there have been accidents caused by people flagging them down along the road.

-Speaking of roads, if you plan to drive in Grenada, be aware that roads are generally not in good shape; you’ll want to drive carefully and may need a 4-wheel drive vehicle in some parts of the country.
+Speaking of roads, if you plan to drive in Grenada, be aware that they drive on the left and roads are generally not in good shape; you’ll want to drive carefully and may need a 4-wheel drive vehicle in some parts of the country.
 Also, local drivers may not pay strict attention to traffic rules, so stay alert.

 Crimes of opportunity like pickpocketing and purse snatching can happen, especially at beaches, hotel lobbies, or cars.
 Keep your valuables out of sight and in a safe place, such as a hotel safe or locked suitcase.
 Stay aware of your surroundings.
 Don’t carry a lot of cash on you, and keep what money you do have (along with credit cards and passport) in a zipped purse or travel pouch concealed under your clothes.
 Make sure you have a copy of your passport, driver’s license, and credit cards in a safe location in case any of these are stolen.